FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 - tags: `tags`
 - categories: `categories`

+> **Info**: The default content type will create an individual Markdown file when creating content.
+If you want to use page bundles, make sure to specify this on the content type level.

 We'll use the default one when you start writing your markdown content, and no other content type is defined.

 ![Default content type fields](/assets/default-contenttype.png)